gregriff/gpt-cli/README.md

 The program is a simple REPL.
 Each time you click _Enter_ your prompt will be sent and the response will be streamed in real time.
 `CTRL+D` and `CTRL+C` work as expected in a REPL, exiting the program and cancelling the current loop, respectively.
 Entering `q`, `quit`, `e`, or `exit` while in prompt mode will also exit the program.

-When typing a prompt, basic keyboard shortcuts are available like history navigation with the arrow-keys.
+When typing a prompt, basic keyboard shortcuts are available like history navigation with the arrow-keys and deleting entire line with `CTRL + U`.
 More will be added in the future.
 Multiline text input is supported by entering
 `ml` or "\" (single backslash) into the prompt.
 This is useful when pasting code into the prompt.

 > When in multiline mode, you must use `Meta + Enter` to submit the prompt.
 On macOS it is `[Option or Command] + Escape + Enter`